mvolkmann/MyUnixEnv/notes/Go04-StandardLibrary.md

   using the types `Reader` and `Writer`.\
   It also provides a `Scanner` type that splits input into lines and words.
-  This package will be described in more detail in a future article on common tasks in Go.
 - `builtin`\
   This not a real package, just a place to document builtin constants, variables, types, and functions.
+  Most of these were described earlier in this article.
 - `container/heap`\
   This implements a kind of tree data structure.
 - `container/list`\
-  This implements doubly linked lists.
+  This implements a doubly linked list.
-  It is described in more detail in the "Doubly Linked List" section below.
+  This package is described in the "Linked Lists" section below.
 - `container/ring`\
   This implements circular lists.
 - `database/sql`\